 Emergency Dental Care in Beaverton

 We welcome your call or email should you have questions on the services we provide.
-Our knowledgeable and friendly staff are here to help you.
+Our knowledgeable and friendly staff is here to help you.
 We strive to exceed expectations – yours and ours.
 We are happily accepting new patients and look forward to meeting you.
 Please call us today at 503-526-1330 for your personal appointment.
-Our office is easy to get to in Beaverton and the surrounding cities, including Aloha, Portland West Hills, and Hillsboro.
+Our office is easy to get to in Beaverton and the surrounding cities, including Aloha, Portland Tigard, and Hillsboro.

 Tips in Case of a Dental Emergency